LowLevel73/pipesmith/README.md

 **pipesmith** is a simple Python utility class designed to help you create and validate pipelines by combining different callable objects or steps, each potentially labeled with metadata.
 It is designed to support any process that involves multiple sequential steps where specific conditions must be met.

+Once you have the valid combinations, you can loop through them and execute each combination in sequence.

+### Version

+Current version: **1.0.0**

 ## Features

 - **Flexible Pipeline Construction:** Combine different callable objects into valid pipelines based on custom conditions.